-To promote physical fitness by recognizing members of the Association who achieve a maximum score on the Army Physical Fitness Test (APFT).
+To promote physical fitness by recognizing active members of the Association who achieve a maximum score on the Army Combat Fitness Test (ACFT).

-Any person who is a member of the Association at the time the APFT is taken and has not previously received this award or is a student attending a Basic or Advanced Officer, Warrant Officer, or Noncommissioned Officer Course.
-APFT must be taken within the past 12 months.
+Any person who is an active member of the Association at the time the ACFT is taken and has not previously received this award or is a student attending a Basic or Advanced Officer, Warrant Officer, or Noncommissioned Officer Course.
+ACFT must be taken within the past 12 months.

-Score 300 points on any record APFT in accordance with Army Regulations.
+Score 600 points on any record ACFT in accordance with Army Regulations.

 This award is for superior achievement in physical fitness.
 President Theodore Roosevelt established the first Army Physical Fitness Test in the War Department, General Order #240, dated December 4, 1907, when he advocated that it is just as much the duty of those who serve their country to adopt such measures and pursue such habits as will maintain a physical condition fit for service to their country, as it is to cultivate their minds and in fitting themselves for the intellectual duties of their profession.
 A replica of the original medal honors President Roosevelt’s name.